stefanofa/awesome/TOPICS.md

 *   [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
 Develop and test your cloud & Serverless apps offline

-## awesome-list

-*   [dubinc/oss-gallery](https://github.com/dubinc/oss-gallery) - A crowdsourced list of the best open-source projects on the internet.
-Built with the Dub TypeScript SDK.

-*   [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.

-*   [ivbeg/awesome-status-pages](https://github.com/ivbeg/awesome-status-pages) - Awesome list of status page open source software, services and public status pages of major internet companies

-*   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

-*   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

 ## dub

 *   [dubinc/oss-gallery](https://github.com/dubinc/oss-gallery) - A crowdsourced list of the best open-source projects on the internet.
 Built with the Dub TypeScript SDK.